Urigo/graphql-modules/docs/guides/data-sources.md

 ## Accessing data sources from resolvers

-Then add this DataSource provider to our module, and you can use that data source in your resolvers just like other kind of providers.
+Then add this data source provider to our module, and you can use that data source in your resolvers just like other kind of providers.

 ```typescript
   import { MoviesAPI } from './movies-api.provider';